cip4/Elk/src/docs/https/README.txt

 Default files that can be used should be supplied in this folder

 Tomcat also needs a cip4 JSSE implementation in order to allow runtime changes in the truststore.
-(You don´t need to restart tomcat after adding a trusted certificate into the specified truststore file).
-If this JSSEImplementation isn´t specified, tomcat has to be restarted in order to handle new certificates stored in the truststore file.
+(You donï¿½t need to restart tomcat after adding a trusted certificate into the specified truststore file).
+If this JSSEImplementation isnï¿½t specified, tomcat has to be restarted in order to handle new certificates stored in the truststore file.